jippi/masto-guide/docs/guide/use-your-own-domain.md

 ### Nginx

-The following will set up nginx to redirect from your custom domain to your Mastodon account
+The following will set up nginx to redirect from your custom domain to your Mastodon account.

 #### Before server{} block